avalaub/Final_Project/README.md

 Please type into the command line: python closet.py closet.json weather.csv

 ## Instructions on how to use your program and/or interpret the output of the program, as applicable:
+First, exit out of the graph that appears when you start the program.
+Next, type 1 or 2 to select an option when prompted.
+If 1 was selected: please answer the prompts as specific as asked or an error message will print.
+When you are asked if you are happy with your outfit, answer yes to end the program, or no to restart.
+If 2 was selected: Enter a number within the range of 1 to 30.
+Please answer the prompts as specific as asked or an error message will print.
+Type yes to end the program.

 ## Attribution:
 | Method/function | Primary Author| Techniques Demonstrated|